 - Interest in VR/AR/MR visualization from non-technical and technical backgrounds.

 - All majors are encouraged to apply.

 - Applicant must be a U.S. citizen or permanent resident of the United States.

 - Accepted students must complete the 8-weeks program and all requirements, which includes attending seminars, project reports, presentations, project website updates, etc.

 - Women and members of under-represented groups are especially encouraged to apply.

-This program accepted applications until March 1, 2017.
-Funding was available for 10 undergraduates.
-This REU Site was sponsored by NSF ACI Grant No. 1359223 and was directed and coordinated by Dr Wole Oyekoya.
+This program will not run during summer 2021.
+Funding is available for 10 undergraduate students in Summer 2022.
+Applications open in Fall 2021.
+This REU Site is sponsored by NSF Grant No. 2050532 and is directed by the PI, Dr Wole Oyekoya.